 If your partner depends on you financially you could consider a joint life enhanced annuity.
 This would ensure that the income provided by the annuity would continue to be paid to your spouse or partner even after you have died.

-That’s why it’s a good idea to give yourself time to think about what is available, so that you make a decision that is best for you and your dependents.
+Most people have saved for many years into their pension fund.
+Choosing between drawdown and an annuity is a big financial decision.
+That’s why it’s a good idea to give yourself time to think about what is available so that you make the best decision for you.